The-OpenROAD-Project/OpenROAD/docs/contrib/Logger.rst

 call the utl::error/warn with a Tool ID and message ID.
 For compatibility these are defaulted to 'UKN' and '0000' until they are updated.

-Do no use "puts", i.e, (print) errors in regression tests.
-Use the report function to ensure proper logging of the message.
-  Logger::report(const std::string& message,
-                  const Args&... args)

-Init floorplan, openroad/src, init floorplan, dbSta, resizer, and opendp have been updated to use the Logger if you need examples of how to initialize and use it.

 Regression tests should not have any ``UKN-0000`` messages in their ok files.
 A simple grep should indicate that you still have pending calls